Holiday inspiration currently loading...

 Today cross by ferry in the late morning to Inish Meáin, the lesser developed but perhaps the most authentic of the three Aran islands.

 Playing host to less than 3,000 visitors a year this is the ultimate opportunity to ‘See Ireland Differently.’
 At just 5km by 3km, Inis Meáin is easily explored by foot and bicycle.
 Pre-christian stone forts, beehive huts and ancient burial grounds will satisfy the historically inclined while the Karst limestone landscapes and circumference of coastline are a photographer’s dream.
-The island’s only pub, a mere five minute walk (or stumble) from your accommodation is the place to mingle with the island’s community and a chance to understand their unique heritage of Irish language and culture.
+The island’s only pub is the place to mingle with the island’s community and a chance to understand their unique heritage of Irish language and culture.

 Return to Inis Mór late afternoon by ferry, and enjoy your final evening on this enchanting island.